swapnilbamble1438/ContactManager/README.md

 ## It is a Contact Management Application.
 - Users can manage their contacts
 - Users can Add, Delete, Update their contacts.
+- Also added forgot paasword option which uses integrated mail api to send the OTP to specific user Email Id for resetting the password.

 ### Technology used in this Project:
 - i) Thymeleaf,CSS : designing page layout.